MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 algorithms, encapsulation, data structures, databases, memory management, security, software development, virtualization, and websites.
 Languages include C, PHP, and JavaScript plus SQL, CSS, and HTML.
-Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
+Problem sets inspired by real-world domains of biology, cryptography, finance and forensics.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

 ## Staff